nasa-fornax/fornax-documentation/documentation/data_access.md

 # Data Access from within Fornax

-The Fornax Science Console provides multiple data access pathways, including direct file uploads, direct cloud access, and support for IVOA-compliant application program interfaces(APIs).
+The Fornax Science Console provides multiple data access pathways, including direct file uploads, direct cloud access, and support for IVOA-compliant application program interfaces (APIs).
 Users can also leverage Python libraries such as Astroquery and PyVO to programmatically access major astrophysics archives, including the NASA Astrophysics Archives: HEASARC, IRSA, and MAST.
 By combining these data access options with Fornax's integrated compute resources, users can streamline the process of retrieving, analyzing, and processing astrophysical data, making complex analyses more efficient and accessible.
+To understand data storage options on the Fornax Science Console, see {ref}`intro-best-practices`.

 ## Direct File Uploads